-5 Additional U or M courses.
-The "out of school" component Grade 12 U/M coop courses will not be accepted for admission purposes.
+5 Additional U or M courses, with a limit of 2 Grade 12 U/M Music courses.
+The "out of school" component Grade 12 U/M co-op courses will not be accepted for admission purposes.

 Students who are required to present an acceptable English Facility test result are exempt from the OAC English/English (ENG4U) requirement and may substitute another OAC/Grade 12 U/M course.